Also See Choose Life That You May Live

 Jude and 'Contending For The Faith'

 Most Christians are quite familiar with Jude's exhortation to "contend earnestly for the faith which was once for all handed down to the saints".
 (Jude 1:3).
-However, I wonder how many Christians realize the intensity of the words Jude chose.
-Jude used the Greek word epagonizomai, which is derived from two other words, one of which is agonizomai... which literally means to struggle, to labor fervently, strive or fight.
+However, it is unlikely that many will realize the intensity of the words Jude chose.
+He used the Greek word epagonizomai, which is derived from two other words, one of which is agonizomai... which literally means to struggle, to labor fervently, strive or fight.
 In fact, I believe agonizomai is the source of our English 'agonize' which should tell us how forceful the Greek word is.

 Note other instances of how the word is used in the New Testament.